ActiveBrainAtlas/MouseBrainAtlas_dev/demo/README.md

 - register 3N_R (occulomotor, right) and 4N_R (trochlear, right) to the atlas as a group.
 - visualize the aligned atlas overlaid on original images

+Associated with each step are one download script and one work script.
+At each step, the work script generates **a subset** of the full outputs expected of that step.
+A download script is then used to download from S3 the **pre-computed** full outputs of the current step.
+These are then used by the work script of the next step.

+All generated and downloaded data are stored in `demo/demo_data/`.

 ---------------------------

 ## Install packages, setup environment variables and download input data